-During a conversation with your irreplaceable other, when your heart rate rises over 100 beats per minute, you are no longer reasonable.
+During a conversation with your spouse, when your heart rate rises over 100 beats per minute, you are no longer reasonable.
 After decades of experiments with couples, this is one of the conclusions of John Gottman, a researcher at the University of Washington.

 sure you've already discovered that the more upset you are, the less

 reasonable you are.
 That is, you hold onto your position more firmly and

 more rigidly, and you are less open to information or other points of

 view.
 Your position becomes more and more absolute and one-sided the